 Elena Erickson grew up in the country-side of northern Switzerland in the village of Safenwil.
 Outside of city life and influences, the forest surrounded her home, and from her youth, most life adventures were motivated by nature.
-It is a world filled with animals, plants and trees.
 Moving later to the Bay Area in California, close to the ocean’s edge, opened up a different view.
 The outdoors formed the imagery in the paintings she is currently creating.

 “While painting I often experience that confidence and no fear of loss is an essential part of my process.
 The more natural the movement, the more natural is the look of the surface.
 It’s an adventure through different colors and shapes, inspirations and observations, where I can pick the parts that speak to me the most, and put them together in the search of harmony.
 The focus on the practice of creating does matter, a focus on what it feels like, so the desired shapes can come forth.
 While following the directions of your own light, it will cast new shadows along the way.
 Ultimately it also is important to remember to have fun and to enjoy the flow of color.”